Cardozo Luna: Diplomatic career

-Cardozo Luna assumed the post of Ambassador Extraordinary and Plenipotentiary of the Republic of the Philippines to The Netherlands, replacing Ambassador Romeo Arguelles, on August 6, 2009.
-Luna intended to make his contribution to further strengthen the existing political, economic, cultural, and security relations between the Philippines and the Netherlands, as well as actively promote peace-making initiatives through multilateral relations.
-He was designated as the Permanent Representative of the Republic of the Philippines to the Organisation for the Prohibition of Chemical Weapons (OPCW), an international agency, located in The Hague, Netherlands.
+Originally set to retire on September 7, 2009, he retired four months early to be the Filipino ambassador to the Netherlands, a post he was appointed to on May 20, 2009. and assumed on August 6, 2009.
+He was appointed Permanent Representative of the Republic of the Philippines to the Organisation for the Prohibition of Chemical Weapons (OPCW), an international agency, located in The Hague, Netherlands.
 He also became the Governor of the Common Fund for Commodities, a UN funded organization assisting Third World countries to increase food production.